Queensland Murray-Darling Basin

 Implementation of the plan in Queensland

 Under the Basin Plan, each Basin State and Territory government is required to prepare a water resource plan for each catchment identified in the Basin Plan.
-The water resource plans are submitted to the Australian Government for accreditation against the sustainability requirements of the Basin Plan.
+The water resource plans are submitted to the Australian Government for accreditation against the requirements of the Basin Plan.

 Queensland has 3 fully accredited water resource plans: